stephan-dowding/CodeWhispers/README.md

 git clone ...
 git checkout -b one
-git push origin one
+git push -u origin one
-git branch --set-upstream one origin/one

 [[Same for two]]